kammitama5/kammitama5.github.io/about.md

 - I see programming as a tool.
 I believe that coming from a different perspective is important in solving new problems in computer science, and I enjoy collaborating with people who are from various backgounds in research.

 ### Update (as of 2019)
 - In Fall 19, I'll be starting as a PhD candidate in Programming Languages Research at the University of Vermont (my advisors are Dr. Joseph P. Near and [Dr. David Darais](http://david.darais.com/)).
 My focus will be on Compilers and Data Privacy, with a smidgen of Neural Networks.
-I will also be a TA for Compilers (Haskell) and Data Privacy coursework, as well as a Programming for Engineers Matlab course.
+I will also be a TA for Compilers (Haskell) and Data Privacy coursework (Python), as well as a Programming for Engineers Matlab course (Matlab).
-- I'm open to Summer and Winter Internships, particularly as they relate to my topics of research, or Haskell in general, and I'll get back to you, even though it takes a while because I'm often really busy! :)
+- I'm open to Summer and Winter Research Internships, particularly as they relate to my topics of research, or Haskell in general, and I'll get back to you, even though it takes a while because I'm often really busy! :)

 ### More Information